sueLan/suelan.github.io/source/_posts/20210813-react-native-instrument-profile.md

 ![image-20210926174136104](https://tva1.sinaimg.cn/large/008i3skNgy1gv18fv7bi9j61ht0u0wjn02.jpg)

 For example, after scrolling a FlatList, I checked `async_method_call` volume.
 I saw `createView` , `setChildren` and `managedChildren` mthods  in `UIManager`  are called frequently.
-In `1.91` second, `createView` called for 2886 times, costing `1.16` seconds.
-Although the average duration is about `402.27us`  , which may looks like it is not a big deal; considering its frequency, this method finally tops first in our analysis panel.
-In this `summary` panel,  you can see `total`, `min`, and `avg`  time intervals for a specific method.
+In `1.91` seconds, `createView` are called 2886 times, taking up `1.16` seconds.
+Although the average duration for this method is about `402.27us` , which may look like not a big deal; considering its high frequency, this method finally tops first in our analysis panel.

 ![image-20210926175209847](https://tva1.sinaimg.cn/large/008i3skNgy1gv18hjuyerj61jk0u0ti402.jpg)

-Also, you may would like to check the time interval to load module data.
+In the `summary` panel,  you can also see `total`, `min`, and `avg`  time intervals for any other specific method.
+Besides, you may would like to check the time interval to load module data.

 ![image-20210926180112597](https://tva1.sinaimg.cn/large/008i3skNgy1gv18hn21d0j61g70u0agn02.jpg)